ReKon64/SPADE/README.md

 # Credentialed enumeration...
 # Guest enumeration ...
 # If HTTP returns a domain name / vhost , bruteforce
+# Write a github copilot prompt schema on how to write commit msgs
 NMAP -> Results -> NMAP Protocol Specific Scanners (SMB TOO) -> BruteForce -> FeroxBust -> FingerPrint -> Check Exploits -> Build into one "big" NMAP report
 -> Create to do list for the tester -> Add AI fingerprinting magic for git clout